 The mantra is simple: do not ignore critical support functions; get right advice at the right time; avoid silly mistakes which lead to large penalties and delays; and, set up the system right the first time.

 About the author: Deepak Dhamija is co-founder, Aristotle Consultancy.
-The company is a provider of end-to-end financial and legal services to startups and SMEs.
+The company is a provider of end-to-end finance and accounting outsourcing services to startups and SMEs.